 Out-of-Pocket Coinsurance Maximum - the most you are required to pay each Calendar Year for Coinsurance.
 Refer to Section 5, Schedule of Benefits and Coverage, for the Out-of-Pocket Coinsurance Maximum amount.
-Refer to Section 3 and 4, How the Plan Works, for a description of how the Out-of-Pocket Coinsurance Maximum works.
+Refer to Section 3, How the Plan Works for Medicare-Eligible Retirees and their Medicare-Eligible Dependents and Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants, for a description of how the Out-of-Pocket Coinsurance Maximum works.